hey-Orion/workshop-2.0/prep/QnA_8.md

 Why use Docker Compose instead of running multiple docker run commands manually?

-most becous of automating and running contaners in order
+mostly becous of automating and running contaners in order

 What's the difference between main and a feature branch, and why do teams avoid committing directly to main?

+featured branches are generally used for testing changes before pushing them too main branch

-What's the difference between a data warehouse, a data lake, and a lakehouse?
+What's the difference between a data warehouse, a data lake, and a lakehouse? warehouse contanes structured data a lake have rawudata unstructuredaand lakehouse is a combination of both

 Track 3 — Two things